Nicky Hayden: 2009

 During preseason testing, Hayden was plagued with problems and routinely finished in the mid-pack or lower.
 His major complaint was that the GP09 was "pumping" during corner exits leading to problems with grip.
 These problems continued throughout preseason testing.

-His first season at Ducati started off badly when, during qualifying at the season opener Qatar round, Hayden suffered from a severe pain in his back and needed three stitches for a cut to his chest after he fell in a major crash.
+Hayden's first season at Ducati started off badly when, during qualifying at the season opener Qatar round, he suffered from a severe pain in his back and needed three stitches for a cut to his chest after he fell in a major crash.
 He was launched into the air by a highside at the end of the 45-minute qualifying session when he was trying to improve on his 16th position, and was taken to hospital afterward.
 After it was declared that Hayden had not broken any bones, he returned in the warm-up session on Sunday and went on to finish 12th in the rain-delayed race, just behind his former teammate Dani Pedrosa.
 This was also Hayden's 100th grand prix.
 Despite the setbacks, Hayden seemed optimistic about the results saying "I'm leaving here in a really positive mood and looking forward to Motegi.

 At the second race in Japan, Hayden had never ridden the Ducati in the rain and qualified 12th.
 Then, on the opening lap of the race, Hayden was taken out by rookie Yuki Takahashi who plowed through Hayden from the rear under braking for the hairpin.
 As a result, Hayden retired from the race and slipped further down the standings.

 After Motegi, Hayden would continuously underperform compared to teammate Casey Stoner.
-He would finish 15th in Spain, 12th in France and Italy but would slowly work his way up as the season progressed when he finished 10th in Catalunya, eighth in Netherlands and fifth at his home race in the United States, his best result of the season yet.
+He would finish 15th in Spain, 12th in France and Italy but would slowly work his way up as the season progressed when he finished tenth in Catalunya, eighth in Netherlands and fifth at his home race in the United States, his best result of the season yet.
 He finished in eighth place at the German, 15th and a lap down after a poor tire choice at the British and sixth at the Czech rounds.
 By round 11 however, Stoner already had won two GPs and finished on the podium a further three times.